onyb/reobject/README.md

 [![PyPI](https://img.shields.io/pypi/pyversions/reobject.svg)](https://pypi.python.org/pypi/reobject)
 [![codecov](https://codecov.io/gh/onyb/reobject/branch/master/graph/badge.svg)](https://codecov.io/gh/onyb/reobject)

 *reobject* is an ORM layer for your objects.
-Track and query objects at runtime using a familiar query langauge inspired by Django ORM
+It allows you to track and query objects at runtime using a familiar query langauge inspired by Django ORM.

-**This is a highly experimental code.**
+**This is highly experimental code, and not safe for production.**

 ### Installation